Sharp nonasymptotic bounds on the norm of random matrices with independent entries: Examples

 \begin{rem} If a row of $(b_{ij})$ is zero, then the corresponding column is zero as well by symmetry.
-We therefore lose nothing by removing this row and column from the matrix, and we can apply Corollary~\ref{cor:sparse} to the lower-dimensional problem.
+We therefore lose nothing by removing this row and column, and we can apply Corollary~\ref{corsparse} to the resulting lower-dimensional matrix.
 The assumption that every row of $(b_{ij})$ is nonzero is therefore completely innocuous. \end{rem}

 Our bound evidently captures precisely the correct order of magnitude of the spectral norm of sparse random matrices.
 It is possible to obtain much sharper conclusions, however, from our main results.
-To motivate this, let us first quote a result that is stated in \cite[Theorem 2.3]{BGP14} (for simplicity, we adopt in the remainder of this section the setting and notation of Corollary~\ref{cor:sparse}).
+To motivate this, let us first quote a result that is stated in \cite{BGP14}, Theorem~2.3, under weaker assumptions.
+(For simplicity, we adopt in the remainder of this section the setting and notation of Corollary~\ref{corsparse}.)

-\begin{thm} Suppose each row of $(b_{ij})$ has exactly $k$ nonzero entries.
-Then the empirical spectral distribution of $X/\sqrt{k}$ converges as $k\to\infty$ to the semicircle law
+\begin{teo} Suppose each row of $(b_{ij})$ has exactly $k$ nonzero entries.
+Then the empirical spectral distribution of $X/\sqrt{k}$ converges to the semicircle law